gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** see `adult-indiv-carcass` data set

-This auxiliary data set provides estimated rates of prespawn survival for each population and return year modeled by the GR-LCM.
+This auxiliary data set provides annually estimated rates of prespawn survival for returning adult Chinook salmon.
 We fit a binomial model predicting prespawn survival in each population and return year based on observed spawn status in carcass recoveries, and then supplied the estimated prespawn survival rates to the GR-LCM as known values.
 The source data for the prespawn survival model was the `adult-indiv-carcass` data set.

 “Prespawn survival” here describes the probability of survival from the time that potential spawning begins to successful spawning.

-Rates of prespawn survival are estimated based on observed spawn status of carcass recoveries.
-For all female carcasses recovered, surveyors attempt to determine whether the fish spawned successfully (few eggs remain) vs. the fish died befored spawning (large number of eggs still in the body cavity).
-The relative numbers of successfully spawned vs. unspawned carcasses can be used to roughly estimate the rate of prespawn mortality (or, equivalently, prespawn survival) in a given population and return year.
-However, in many years the numbers of eligible carcasses recovered are very low - primarily in the UGR and Minam populations - which does not allow for robust estimation of an overall prespawn survival rate using only carcass recoveries from that year.
+Rates of prespawn survival are estimated based on observed spawn status of female carcass recoveries.
+Females are considered `Spawned` if less than 50% of eggs remain in the body cavity.
+The relative numbers of successfully spawned vs. unspawned female carcasses can be used to roughly estimate the rate of prespawn mortality (or, equivalently, prespawn survival) in a given population and return year.
+However, in many years - primarily in the UGR and MIN populations - fewer than 20 female carcasses were recovered, which limits our ability to estimate annual prespawn survival rates using only carcass recoveries from that year.

-Analysis of the existing carcass recovery data indicated that there are some consistent differences among populations in prespawn survival
-rates: survival tends to be higher in the MIN and CAT populations, and lower in the LOS and, especially, UGR populations.
-There is also some evidence that prespawn survival for a given population varies among years, at least in the UGR population.
+We noted some consistent differences among populations in prespawn survival rates.
+Survival tends to be higher in the MIN and CAT populations, and lowest in the UGR population.
+There is also some evidence that prespawn survival for a given population varies annually.
 Other studies have found increased rates of prespawn mortality associated with higher mean stream temperatures during the spawning period (Bowerman et al. 2021), which may drive some of the observed variability in prespawn survival rates among years.

-For the GR-LCM, we used the carcass recovery data as described above to fit population-specific logistic mixed models assuming a time constant mean with logit-normal annual random effects.
+For the GR-LCM, we used the carcass recovery data to fit population-specific logistic mixed models of prespawn survival rate assuming a time constant mean with logit-normal annual random effects.

 ### Fields